OlesiaV/sdl_evolution/proposals/NNNN-Requirements_documentation.md

 * Proposal: [SDL-NNNN](NNNN-filename.md)
 * Author: [Olesia Vasylieva](https://github.com/smartdevicelink)
 * Status: **Awaiting review**
-* Impacted Platforms: [Core / iOS / Android / Web / RPC / Protocol]
+* Impacted Platforms: []

 ## Introduction

-Creation of requirements repository will allow to document SDL requirements with clear scenarios which will improve software development and testing processes.
+Creation of requirements repository in GitHub will allow to document SDL requirements with clear scenarios which will improve software development and testing processes.

 ## Motivation

-Currently system requirements are not publicly available and are not represented in the form of user stories which causes difficulties in understanding of feature purposes and proper system behavior.
+Currently system requirements are not publicly available and are not represented in the form of user stories which causes difficulties in understanding of feature purposes and proper system behavior for OEM manufacturers.

 ## Proposed solution

-Proposed to create Requirements repository which will allow to keep requirements in the form of user stories with detailed feature descriptions and use cases.
+Proposed to create Requirements repository which will allow to keep requirements in the form of user stories with detailed feature descriptions, use cases and diagrams.

 The requirements will be presented in the form according to template provided below:

->_The Requirement must be set with the following labels:_
+>_The Requirement must have the following labels:_
 >
 > **Requirement**
 >
->**Priority:** _High, Medium or Low_
+> **Priority:** _High, Medium or Low_
+>
+> ## The name of the feature
 >
 > ## Description
 >